nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-22-LocationIndependentReferences.md

 (rather than CHID-derived) and that there will not be a pre-existing Version Manifest with the same UVID (Unique Version IDentifier).

+## Dealing With Old Versions and More
+The early releases of NexentaEdge implemented Version searches by having each Target maintain a list of Version Manifests they stored for each Object they stored.

+We have a new approach that uses a two track system:
+* The Targets only track the current version.
+This is the most common version requested, and we save one persistent storage write for each new object version by only tracking the current version.
+* A "Namespace Manifest" which is a distributed object that uses MapReduce technniques to collect and query a distributed key-value store of all Version Manifests logged by any target in the cluster.

+Namespace Manifests enable doing queries on any directory, or even any wildcard mask.
+Other object stores use some equivalent of Swift's ContainerDB to enumerate all versions within a sigle container.
+The Namespace Manifest allows queries for *any* directory, nnot just the root directories.
+It also allows the Namespace Manifest to be updated asynchronously, but reliably.

+We'll cover the Namespace Manifest next time, and then how the Namespace Manifest enables true point-in-time snapshots even in a cluster with no cluster-wide synchronization.